pullup-mobile/pullup_frontend/README.md

 ## Installation
 1. Install Xcode.
 Xcode 12 must be installed to use the latest simulators.
-2. Install Android Studio.
+3. Install Android Studio.
-3.
+4. Install Flutter SDK.